Baines, Gary Andrew Interview

 That’s great.

 Yeah.
-So that’s good for a fourteen-year-old, yeah.
+So that’s good for a fourteen year old.

-But Susannah … she never had an argument with me.
-She fights with Kathy now and again – both strong-willed; but she’s different completely, yeah; very clever, here again an artist, poetry and that – beautiful poetry.
-When Mum passed away she got up and said a eulogy for Mum that she’d written about Ormondville; and Nana Claude she called her, and the button jars … She’s a very clever girl, yeah, but just wild; [chuckle] a wild kid.
-She’s grown up, she;s about fifty or something now, but … drove me to drink, that girl.
+But Susannah – she never had an argument with me; she fights with Kathy now and again – both strong-willed.
+But she’s different completely, yeah; very clever.
+Again, an artist, poetry and that … beautiful poetry.
+When Mum passed away she got up and said a eulogy for Mum that she’d written about Ormondville – Nana Claude, she called her, and the button jars … She’s a very clever girl, yeah, but just wild [chuckle] wild kid.
+She’s grown up, she’s about fifty or something now, but … drove me to drink, that girl.
 [Chuckle]

 Still riding bikes obviously?

-So that’s my family, and my grandkids and great-grandkids; so they’re always hangin’ round … [Chuckle] They’re good, beautiful now – I’m very lucky, touch wood.
+So that’s my family, and my grandkids and great-grandkids; so they’re always hangin’ round … [Chuckle] They’re good, beautiful yeah – I’m very lucky, touch wood.

 How many years have you lived here in Clive?

-When I first got married I rented a house off [?Kumi?]
-Kupa in Middle Road, Havelock North.
-It was a farmhouse up in the hills, a small two-bedroom cottage, and he let me have the rental there.
-But I used to go on the weekend nodding thistles and that sort of stuff for him, while I was working; and weekends I’d do that for him … work for him for no rent.
+When I first got married I rented a house off Tommy Cooper in Middle Road, Havelock North.
+It was a farmhouse up in the hills, a small two bedroom cottage, and he let me have the rental there.
+But I used to go on the weekend nodding thistles and that sort of stuff for him while I was working, and weekends I’d work for him for no rent.
 I did it all up, painted it all up.
 I shifted from there to Ngatarawa Road in Bridge Pa, and I was about twenty-three then I think, just married sort of stuff … no, must’ve been about twenty-four then.
-But I’d been promoted to manage Napier branch; I had to shift, so I rented a house in Elbourne Street, [Taradale] then got enough money together to buy another house in Elbourne Street.
+But I’d been promoted to manage Napier branch; I had to shift, so I rented a house in Elbourne Street.
+[Taradale] and then got enough money together to buy another house in Elbourne Street.
 I was making more money so I bought a house in Napier Terrace … a big architect-designed house in Napier Terrace.
-I thought I was Jack the Bear, but [chuckle] … the house, it didn’t make you any happier.
-[Chuckle] And any rate, things happened … split up; and I said I walked out with a suitcase and went and lived with my sister in School Road in Clive, and that was ‘bout forty-one, forty-two years ago … lived with Sue in Clive, and got on well with Robbie and Sue and the kids.
-I worked with Becky, who’s one of the twins that I lived with down there, sort of stuff.
+I thought I was Jack the Bear, but [chuckle] the house – doesn’t make you any happier.
+[Chuckle] And any rate, things happened … [we] split up; and I said I walked out with a suitcase and went and lived with my sister in School Road in Clive, and that was ‘bout forty-one, forty-two years ago.
+Lived with Sue in Clive, and got on well with Robbie and Sue and the kids.
+I worked with little Becky, who’s one of the twins that I lived with down there, sort of stuff.
 And we go to Waipatiki with the other daughter, so we’re very, very close.

 And I was down there on my own, living there, and didn’t want to know woman [women] and things; I was too busy fixing bikes, and doing what I was doing – fishing and that.
-And Kathy … I employed Kathy a long time ago as a van driver.
-Her father worked at Firestone, and we had tyres and stuff like that; we used to sell tyres.
-And he said, “Oh – my daughter wants a job.”
-And I said, “All right, send her over.”
-I was looking for a van driver, and Kathy applied for the job.
-Got her there, and she was working away there; and I was happily married with Angela, and I didn’t know that she was keen on me.
-But any rate, she went overseas – she went to New Guinea and Australia, and she did some travel round; she didn’t get married or like that.
+And I employed Kathy a long time ago as a van driver.
+Her father worked for Firestone; we had tyres and stuff like that; we used to sell tyres.
+And he said, “Oh, my daughter wants a job.”
+And I said, “All right, send her” … I was looking for a van driver.
+And Kathy applied for the job.
+Got her there, and she was working away there.
+I was happily married with Angela, and I didn’t know that she was keen on me.
+But any rate, she went overseas – she went to New Guinea and Australia, and she sort of travelled around.
+She didn’t get married.
 She found out from her sister who lives in Napier that Gary Baines was on his own now.
 And all of a sudden I go to these dos with all my mates and that, and she started hangin’ round … [Chuckles]

 It was meant to be …